gianni-rosato/aviator/README.md

 rAV1ator comes bundled with its own version of ffmpeg that is capable decoding videos to detect source information, upscaling & downscaling videos with a sharp scaling algorithm called lanczos, & encoding audio using the Opus audio codec via libopus.

+## Why no Flathub?

+Flathub doesn't allow us to use the network at build time to build our dependencies, which makes it impossible to build our app.
+If you'd prefer, our other app called [Aviator] is available on Flathub with a different encoding framework based on SVT-AV1 & FFmpeg instead of rav1e & Av1an.
+You can check it out [here](https://beta.flathub.org/apps/net.natesales.Aviator).

 ## rAV1ator's Defaults

 Hovering over most user configurable options in rAV1ator will produce a helpful tooltip that you can look at to make things more clear.